Barbara Palmer (née Villiers), Duchess of Cleveland(1640-1709), Mistress of Charles II

 The favourite mistress of Charles II during the 1660s, Barbara Villiers was a dominant presence both at court and in the public's imagination.
 She married Roger Palmer, later the Earl of Castlemaine, in 1659, and met Charles soon after.
-Appointed Lady of the Bedchamber to the Queen in spite of the latter's protests, she bore the King at least five children.
+She was appointed Lady of the Bedchamber to the Queen in spite of the latter's protests.
+Regarded as the foremost beauty of her day, she acquired great wealth and had at least five children with the King.
 She became a Catholic in 1663, dabbled in politics, and was implicated in the fall of Clarendon.
 She was made a Duchess in her own right in 1670, when her influence with the King was beginning to wane.

 by Ignatius Joseph van den Berghe, published by E. & S. Harding, after Silvester Harding